MoonWalker440/Music-Megathread/README.md

 - [DatPiff](https://www.datpiff.com/) - Mixtapes & Albums

-- [Rhythm Watch](https://www.rhythm.watch/)🆕 - Experience unforgettable moments from your favorite artists.
+- [Rhythm Watch](https://www.rhythm.watch/) - Experience unforgettable moments from your favorite artists.

-- [dezflight underground](https://dezflight-underground.com/)🆕 - Large, rare and unique mp3 collection of the best raw, underground, hardcore rap/hip-hop music, albums and instrumentals from all around the world.
+- [dezflight underground](https://dezflight-underground.com/) - Large, rare and unique mp3 collection of the best raw, underground, hardcore rap/hip-hop music, albums and instrumentals from all around the world.

-- [Musicale](https://musicale.tk/)🆕 / [GitHub](https://github.com/Bellisario/musicale) - Musicale is a music player for the web.
+- [Musicale](https://musicale.tk/) / [GitHub](https://github.com/Bellisario/musicale) - Musicale is a music player for the web.

+- [Birds are nice](https://birds-are-nice.me/music/) - A collection of music primarily from the 50s and 60s, some earlier

+- [hayasaka](https://hayasaka.live/) - Music streaming/downloading search engine.
+[Github](https://github.com/himanshu8443/hayasaka)

+- [spotify-player](https://github.com/aome510/spotify-player) - A Spotify player in the terminal with full feature parity

 ### ▷ Downloader Apps